JOHN HANDY IN FIVE SONGS

 The performer, composer, bandleader, and educator has had a connection to SFJAZZ since the very beginning; he played at the first Jazz in the City Festival in 1983 with Mel Martin’s Bebop & Beyond, received the SFJAZZ Beacon Award in 2009, and came full-circle as a featured performer during the historic Opening Night concert at the SFJAZZ Center in January 2013.

-On January 22, John Handy’s musical legacy of will be celebrated in a concert curated by SFJAZZ Collective saxophonist Miguel Zenón, featuring Joshua Redman, Terence Blanchard, Joe Lovano, Mary Stallings, Bill Frisell, Stefon Harris, Eric Harland, John Santos, the SFJAZZ Collective, and guest of honor John Handy himself.
+On January 22, John Handy’s musical legacy of was celebrated in a concert curated by SFJAZZ Collective saxophonist Miguel Zenón, featuring Joshua Redman, Terence Blanchard, Joe Lovano, Mary Stallings, Bill Frisell, Stefon Harris, Eric Harland, John Santos, the SFJAZZ Collective, and guest of honor John Handy himself.

 In recognition of Handy’s lifetime of music, we look back at five recordings that helped define his sound and his impact on jazz: